 Yes, I’m aware that some environmentalists say we shouldn’t eat meat because it’s bad for the environment.
 I am a strong environmentalist, but I completely disagree with this stance.
 We can’t shoot ourselves in the foot in the process of protecting the environment.
 Eating meat is essential for our physical and mental health, therefore we must find another solution to manage the negative impact that cattle has on the environment.
 Human beings are an important species in the environment and our health needs must be taken into account.
 Telling people they shouldn’t eat meat is as irresponsible and destructive as telling someone to ignore global warming and recycling.

-Yes, I’m aware that some people say we have evolved to a point where the human body does not need meat.
-That is not true for most people.
 According to some of the most respected authorities on the subject like Professor Loren Cordain, the human genome has not changed very much in the last 40,000 years — less than 0.02 percent.
-As a matter of fact 99.99% of our genes were developed before the agriculture revolution.
-For more than 2 million years we were meat eaters — grains, dairy, beans etc. were not part of the diet.
-This means our bodies were genetically programmed to function most optimally on a diet that includes meat, vegetables, eggs, fish, nuts, seeds and fruit — not grains, beans, potatoes and dairy.
+As a matter of fact, 99.99% of our genes were developed before the agricultural revolution.
+For more than two million years we were meat eaters — grains, dairy, legumes, and sugar were not part of the diet.
+This means our bodies were genetically programmed to function most optimally on a diet that includes meat, vegetables, eggs, fish, nuts, seeds, and fruit — not grains, legumes, potatoes, sugar, and dairy.

-I agree with this line of scientific research because that is what I have found to be true in my own life.
-I’ve dealt with a variety of health issues over the years, including addiction, hypoglycemia, chronic fatigue, hormonal imbalances, fibromyalgia, candida overgrowth, anxiety attacks, compulsive overeating, depression, food sensitivities and irritable bowel and I found that eating a diet that consists primarily of meat and vegetables with a small amount of nuts, seeds and fruit, was the primary factor needed for healing each of these conditions.
-As a matter fact, it was the ingestion of sugar, grains, beans and potatoes or other high carbohydrate foods that was at the root of these conditions.
-Maybe a handful of people in the world have adapted to grains, beans etc., but most people are still on the evolutionary path that have not and require meat.
+I agree with this line of research because that is what I have found to be true in my own life.
+I’ve dealt with a variety of health issues over the years, including addiction, hypoglycemia, chronic fatigue, hormonal imbalances, fibromyalgia, candida overgrowth, anxiety attacks, compulsive overeating, depression, food sensitivities, and irritable bowel and I found that eating a diet that consists primarily of animal protein and fat with a small number of vegetables was the primary factor needed for healing each of these conditions.
+As a matter of fact, it was the ingestion of sugar, grains, legumes, and potatoes or other high carbohydrate foods that were at the root of these conditions.

 The reasons to eat meat are clear — it is required by the body and mind to function optimally.